ProxyMesh Proxy Server Frequently Asked Questions

 Where are the proxy servers located?

-There are four proxy server networks, two located in the US, one in the UK, and one in Switzerland.
+There are five proxy server networks, three located in the US, one in the UK, and one in Switzerland.
 The locations you get access to depend on the plan you choose:

 PROXYMESH_10: access to 1 proxy server network